 Direct Link to Methodology Field Values Document (American Psychological Association PDF)

-Sample Search Using Methodology Field Values (American Psychological Association tutorial)
+Using the Methodology Limiter in APA PsycInfo on EBSCOhost (American Psychological Association tutorial)

-The American Psychological Association (APA) offers a Quick Reference Guide for searching PsycINFO via EBSCO.
+The American Psychological Association (APA) offers a Quick Reference Guide for searching APA PsycInfo via EBSCO.

 The following information is taken directly from the EBSCOhost Help database.